 If I had a dollar for every time I was asked this question, I would be able to book a Disney holiday once a year, haha!
 I thought it was about time that I put together a blog post covering the costs when planning your Disneyland holiday.
-Firstly, if you’re not in my Family Travel Addicts Facebook Group, you’re missing out!
-You’ll find a heap of info on planning a holiday with kids there, so come over and join us!
+Firstly, if you’re not in my Family Travel Addicts Facebook Group and Disney Mums and Dads Australia Facebook group, you’re missing out!
+You’ll find a heap of info on planning a holiday with kids there, so come over and join us.

 So how much does it really cost to take a trip to Disneyland?
 Let me help you!

 Flights– You should be aiming to pay under $1000 pp return depending on the time a year that you’re booking.
 Obviously, in December, you’ll be paying big bucks.
 I personally would never pay over $1000 pp for flights to the states.
 Both times we’ve been to Disney we have flown directly from Brisbane to LAX with Virgin Australia (they are fantastic to fly with).
 For the first trip, we paid $860 return, and the second trip was $960 because we had 2 internal flights to add on.
 How do I get them that cheap?
 I watch and stalk online sites for cheap flights and then take them to Flight Centre to match (I’ve since been told Flight Centre no longer match flights).